 - United States Postal Service

 U.S. Postal Service / Address Forwarding

 Marathon County will coordinate directly with the United States Postal Service (USPS) during this Uniform Addressing project to update their records for all new addresses.
-Residents who receive a new Uniform Address will NOT have to file a change of address with the USPS.
-Residents will automatically receive one (1) year of free address forwarding (from the date of sign installation/delivery) courtesy of the USPS.
+Residents and businesses who receive a new Uniform Address will NOT have to file a change of address with the USPS.
+You will automatically receive one (1) year of free address forwarding (from the date of sign installation/delivery) courtesy of the USPS.